 You are confusing two different fraud assistance tools.

 An extended fraud alert is also called a fraud victim statement.
 While an inital fraud alert can be added to your credit report immediately, the extended alert statement can be added to your credit report when you provide proof of your identity and a copy of a police report or other valid identity theft report verifying you are a fraud victim.

 The statement appears on your credit report every time it is requested, and remains for seven years or until you ask that it be removed.
 It says that you are a victim of fraud and asks that the business obtaining the report to contact you before granting credit in your name.
 The statement includes two telephone numbers you provide.

 You do not need a personal identification number (PIN) to have the statement removed.
 You will need to provide your request in writing along with copies of documents to verify your identity.
 That is necessary to ensure you, not an identity thief, is asking that the statement be taken off of your credit report.

-Some states allow you to place what is referred to as a “security freeze” on your credit history.
+You can also place what is referred to as a "security freeze" on your credit history.
 Unlike a victim statement, a security freeze prohibits potential new creditors from accessing your credit history unless you first lift the freeze.
 You will need a PIN if you have frozen your credit file.
-You would have received the number when you first requested that your credit history be frozen.
+You would have created or received the PIN number when you first requested that your credit history be frozen.

 You must unfreeze your credit file before applying for credit or other services that require accessing your credit history, such as opening a new cellular telephone account or applying to rent an apartment.

 If you do not unfreeze your credit file in advance of making an application, the business will be unable to access your credit history and so will be unable to process your application.